 - Revisit your Roommate Conversation Guide and talk with your roommate(s) about potential solutions to the problems you perceive.

 - Talk with your RA or RD about what you are experiencing.
 Your RAs and RD have been thoroughly trained to coach you through these issues and , if necessary, conduct formal mediations to resolve larger conflicts.

-- Don't wait until you've had enough!
-The earlier you address an issue, the less likely it is for conflicts to snowball into larger (and potentially more irreconcilable) disagreements!
+- Don't wait until you've had enough.
+The earlier you address an issue, the less likely it is for conflicts to snowball into larger disagreements.

 Reasons for room changes will be considered on an individual basis.
 Physical and mental health reasons may require additional information from a physician, counselor or psychiatrist.
 Academic reasons may require additional information from the registrar or Center for Academic Success and Advising (CASA).

 Any other room changes based on roommate issues will not be granted until students have shown significant effort in resolving any issues that are present.
 If a formal mediation does not resolve the issues presented, a room change may be granted.
 In this case, the student who initially sought a room change may incur a $300 housing change fee, at the discretion of the Assistant Dean of Residence Life & Programming.